 Notch filters, also known as band-stop filters, are key components in optical systems.
-These filters selectively attenuate specific frequencies while allowing others to pass through unaffected.
+These filters selectively attenuate specific wavelength while allowing others to pass through unaffected.

 Their high selectivity and ability to reject interfering signals make them often used in industries as diverse as telecommunications and medical imaging.
 In this blog, we’ll look in-depth at what notch filters are, their importance in optical systems, and more.